-The Cancer Legal Resource Center (CLRC), a joint program of the Disability Rights Legal Center and Loyola Law School, is a nonprofit program providing free and confidential information and resources on cancer-related legal issues to cancer survivors, their families, friends, employers, health care professionals, and others coping with cancer.
+The Cancer Legal Resource Center (CLRC), a program of the Disability Rights Legal Center, is a nonprofit program providing free and confidential information and resources on cancer-related legal issues to cancer survivors, their families, friends, employers, health care professionals, and others coping with cancer.
 CLRC does not provide legal advice, legal expert referrals, direct legal representation, or financial assistance.

 The CLRC provides information about relevant laws and resources for many cancer-related issues including, but not limited to:

 • Health insurance coverage/managed care and denial of benefits

 • Medicare and Medicaid